 The CCC of Nursing Interventions/Actions Version 2.5 consists of 804 Nursing Intervention/Actions.
-They represent 201 core nursing interventions (77 major & 124 subcategories) that are expanded by four Action Type qualifiers: Assess, Care, Teach, Manage - totaling the 804 concepts.
+They represent 201 core nursing interventions (77 major & 124 subcategories) that are expanded by four Action Type qualifiers: Assess, Perform, Teach, Manage - totaling the 804 concepts.
 The major categories represent general activities and the sub-categories represent more precise activities depicting the clinical care by nurses and other health care providers.

 A nursing intervention is defined as a single nursing action - treatment, procedure or activity - designed to achieve an outcome to a diagnosis, nursing or medical, for which the nurse is accountable (Saba, 2007).